begilbert-sys/Mini-Crossword-Generator/README.md

       e
 c o r D
 ```
 3. The algorithm defers to the next square and waits to hear back.
 If a board is successfully generated after this point, great.
-However, if board generation fails, simply try the next letter in the set:
+However, if board generation fails, it tries the next letter in the set:
 ```
       s
       e
       e
 c o r K
 ```
-and defer again onto the next square.
+and defers again to the next square.

 4. If all letters in the set fail to generate boards, then the function returns `false` and backtracks to the previous square.